Algolzw/image-restoration-sde/README.md

 The pretrained models for all tasks are provided [here](https://drive.google.com/drive/folders/14SvJXvp0HPKFHpGaaHy7h2I2fkRnIXAG?usp=share_link), and the performances of other SOTAs can be find in [here](https://paperswithcode.com/sota/single-image-deraining-on-rain100h).

+### For Refusion Model

+Note that if you want to train/test the Refusion model, the only change is to replace the "**ir-sde.yml**" to "**refusion.yml**".
+More details please refer to the "demo.sh" bash script in each task's directory.

 ### Dataset Preparation

 We employ Rain100H datasets for training (totally 1,800 images) and testing (100 images).